-The College's net state appropriations decreased \$8,719,808 in FY18 and increased \$986,113 in FY17.
-The decrease in FY18 was the result of a general appropriations increase of \$34,066 and capital appropriations decrease of \$8,753,874.
+The College's net state appropriations decreased \$2,802,726 in FY19 and decreased \$8,719,808 in FY18.
+The decrease in FY19 was the result of a general appropriations increase of \$805,247 and capital appropriations decrease of \$3,607,973.

-For FY19, state appropriations are expected to increase 1% as compared to FY18.
-An increase in the college service fee of \$10 per credit and various program fees were implemented for FY19.
+For FY20, state appropriations are expected to increase 3.7% as compared to FY19.
+For FY20, tuition and student fees are unchanged from FY19.
 These fees are used to support the mission and operations of the College.
 The College remains concerned about the local economy, a declining population in Berkshire County, and future budget appropriations from the Commonwealth.